deborahfitchett/bustler/README.md

 Demo
 ----
 http://deborahfitchett.com/toys/bustler/ demonstrates the functionality, including the ability to save favourite locations.
+You can also see a [page with sample configuration](http://deborahfitchett.com/toys/bustler/?stop=38790&route=Oc%2B5%2B40%2B81%2B83%2B88&wheelchair=0&max=10&min=8)

 Configuration notes
 -------------------